Rara National Park: Vegetation

-One thousand and seventy species of flora are estimated from Rara National Park.
-Rhododendron, fir, brown oak, and birch species are found in the sub-alpine region.
+Rara National Park is rich in flora and fauna, with 1,070 plant species known to occur in the park.
+The vegetation is generally temperate and subalpine, and is dependent on the altitude.
 Below 3200 m, the vegetation consists of mainly blue pine (Pinus excelsa), rhododendron (Rhododendron arboretum), west Himalayan spruce, black juniper and Himalayan cypress.
 Above 3200 m, the vegetation changes to a coniferous forest consisting of a mixture of fir, spruce and pine.

 Fauna

-Fifty-one species of mammals, 241 species of birds, two species of reptiles and amphibians, and three species of fish have been recorded from the park including musk deer, red panda, snow leopard, Himalayan black bear, Indian leopard, jackal, Himalayan tahr, yellow-throated marten, otter, dhole, gray langur, and rhesus macaque.
+51 species of mammals reside in the park including musk deer, Himalayan black bear, Indian leopard, jackal, Himalayan tahr, yellow-throated marten, otter, dhole, gray langur, rhesus macaque, and red panda.

 There are 241 recorded species of birds, including 49 wetland species.
 Coots are often found in the lake.
 During the winter, great-crested and black-necked grebes, red-crested pochards, mallard, common teal (Anas crecca), and common merganser are common.
 Other birds seen often include the Himalayan snowcock, chukar partridge, Himalayan monal, kalij pheasant and blood pheasant.

 In 1979, three endemic snowtrout species were collected in Lake Rara and described as new species: the Nepalese snowtrout Schizothorax nepalensis, the Rara snowtrout, and Nepalese snowtrout.
 Also in 1979, the frog species Paa rarica has been first recorded as endemic to the lake.